isabellarmonteiro/Bangladesh/docs/fish/01_fish_outline.md

 ### Nutritional and Cultural Significance

 Fish is one of the most popular nutritient-rich foods in Bangladesh.
 Indeed, it accounts for 60% of the consumption of animal sourced products (Belton et al, 2011), and is a crucial source of vitamins and micronutrients for the poor (Thilsted et al. 1997).
+The common saying "rice and fish makes a Bengali" appropriately characterizes the importance of aquatic organisms for diets in Bangladesh.
+Nevertheless, as the consumption of pulses, another protein-rich staple, decreased during the 1990s, the dependency on fish to achieve the necessary macronutrient intake increased (BBS 2003c and 2007b).